 - recipient email address

 Whenthe system receives a connection from an unknown 'triplet', we will temporarily reject (SMTP code 4xx) the connection for 10 minutes after seeing the first attempt.
 A temporary reject in this case means that the sending server is requested to temporarily queue the email, and automatically retry later.
 Any legitimate SMTP server is required by the RFC to support this, and it is a fully automatic process of which the original sender will not receive any notification.
 It does not matter how often the server retries within the 10 minute interval or to which node.
-Mail Assure will only accept the email after the 10 minutes.
+Spam Experts will only accept the email after the 10 minutes.
 This results in a short delivery delay, which is minimized by an advanced automatic system.
 After accepting the email from a previously unknown 'triplet', the 'triplet' becomes 'white' to avoid temporarily rejecting connections from such triplets in the future.
 Furthermore, whenever we have seen (at least) 5 different successful (white) triplets from the same IP /24 subnet or (at least) 2 different successful (white) triplets from the same subnet and sender email address, the subnet or subnet+address is added to an internal "greylisting whitelist" system to avoid greylisting connections from that IP.
 All active mail servers delivering email to the servers are therefore not influenced by the greylisting technology as they are on the internal "greylist whitelist".
 The greylisting technology is only applied to new unknown servers.
 Servers that have been blacklisted for sending out spam, lose their whitelisted entry again so may shortly be greylisted for new connections.